skim658/skim658.github.io/pages/about.md

 ---
 layout: page
 title: about
-description: Benjamin Harvey is...
+description: Sean Kim is...
 ---

 #### <a name="currentposition"></a>current position
-{Insert text here}
+{Student}

 #### <a name="previousposition"></a>previous positions